MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 tempDir="./tmp"
 ```

-It is now important, that you put the path of the scripts into your PATH:
+It is important, to put the path of the scripts into your PATH environment variable:

 ```
 PATH=/path/to/script/executables:$PATH